tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 $0e: Icefloor
 : Stepping on this square makes you continue forward until you hit a wall or leave the ice.
-Levitation spell counters it.
+Levitation or Levitation II spell counters it.

 $0f: Wall, appearing
 : An empty square which becomes a wall square whenever the numbered switch is in